legendum/plano/README.md

 ## HTTP API

+The HTTP API returns JSON objects.
+Each response includes a server timestamp called `time` and a server processing duration in milliseconds called `msecs`.
+Params passed to the server are returned in the response as `params`, any data in `data` and a list of deleted keys in `deleted`.

 #### POST or PUT `http://addr:port/db/:db/:key`

 The *body* of the POST or PUT request is the value to be stored in the database.